wzhouwzhou/easypathutil/README.md

       path: somePathPackage || require('path'),
       Promise: somePromisePackage || global.Promise,
       filter: filepath => should_dive_folder(filepath), // This function checks recursive directory dives with a given filter.
 More below.
-    });
+      rel: process.cwd(), // To manually set the directory for relative paths, such as '../data.json' });

     const myfolderstring = myfolder(); // '/root/home/projects/myfolder'